toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 ---
 title: Issue panel
-description: Track and fix project problems with the issue panel's filtering, search and navigation tools to maintain code quality in Nordcraft projects.
+description: The Nordcraft issue panel helps you identify and resolve problems within your Nordcraft project, providing an overview of all issues, allowing you to maintain code quality and improve project stability.
 ---

 # Issues panel